mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the committer again chooses one to include and considers the rest invalid.
 Add proposals that contain KeyPackages with an `(credential.identity, endpoint_id)` tuple that matches that of an existing KeyPackage in the group MUST be considered invalid.
-The comitter MUST consider invalid any Add or Update proposal if the Credential in the contained KeyPackage shares the same signature key with a Credential in any leaf of the group, or indeed if the KeyPackage shares the same `hpke_init_key` with another KeyPackage in the group.
+The committer MUST consider invalid any Add or Update proposal if the Credential in the contained KeyPackage shares the same signature key with a Credential in any leaf of the group, or indeed if the KeyPackage shares the same `hpke_init_key` with another KeyPackage in the group.